Groups and Families

 In small neighborhood or school-based groups children meet regularly to explore the world, exercise their creativity, learn about community service and gain a sense of belonging while having fun.
 Groups are led by adult volunteer teams who use national program materials.
 There are four program levels: Starflight, grades K-2; Adventure, grades 3-5; Discovery, grades 6-8, and Horizon, grades 9-12.
 Groups may be all girls, all boys or boys and girls together.

-Camp Fire groups benefit from a full-range of Council-sponsored events including Make a Difference Day; Kiniya (a gift program by Camp Fire for Native American children); Level events including Boo Bash, Elves Workshop, Aids Holiday gift program, Lazy-J, Bear Fair progression event; Camp Fire Birthday; holiday and community parades; Winging Ceremonies and Fly-ups; the annual Grand Council Fire and others.
+Camp Fire groups benefits from a full-range of Council-sponsored events including Kiniya service projects, Fall Carnival, Camp Fire Birthday, holiday and community parades, and level events including Elves Workshop, Aids Holiday gift program, Bear Fair progression event, Wasewagon Weekend Retreats, Winging Ceremonies and Fly-ups, the annual Grand Council Fire and other.

 Camp Fire groups participate, from Kindergarten through 7th grade, in Camp Shiwaka Day Camp, which is Camp Fire's in-town day camp of five acres.
 Groups set up caper charts and camp sites, cook over the fire, sing around the flagpole twice a day, practice and advance in a variety of outdoor skills, and sleep under the stars.
 Camp Fire groups also participate in Fall and Spring camp-outs at Camp Shiwaka.
 These two events are on week-ends and combine group/club and family tent camping at Shiwaka.